InterTech’s Testing Technology & Methodology Offering

 Thirdly, mass flow sensors also vary in terms of how they compensate for temperature variations.
 This is particularly important when testing newly cast prototypes that may still be warm from a casting process.
 In these instances, either time must be added to allow the parts to cool to room temperature, or the mass flow has to be calculated taking the temperature variation into consideration.

-InterTech mass flow instruments automate temperature compensation while many of our competitors do not.
+InterTech air flow testing technology automate temperature compensation while many of our competitors do not.

 Downstream Testing Method